 Nana, a cat, is devoted to Satoru, his owner.
 So when Satoru decides to go on a roadtrip one day to find him a new home, Nana is perplexed.
 They visit Satoru’s old friends from his school days and early youth.
 His friends may have untidy emotional lives but they are all animal lovers, and they also wonder why Satoru is trying to give his beloved cat away.
 Until the day Nana suddenly understands a long-held secret about his much-loved owner, and his heart begins to break.
 Narrated in turns by Nana and by his owner, this funny, uplifting, heartrending story of a cat is nothing if not profoundly human.

 Just from reading the blurb I didn’t understand what the hype could possibly be about, but, about half way through, I got it.
-This book gives an insight into the thoughts of a cat, and whilst that might sound silly, this cat is one of the most interesting and unique characters I’ve ever read about.
+The Travelling Cat Chronicles gives an insight into the thoughts of a cat, and whilst that might sound silly, this cat is one of the most interesting and unique characters I’ve ever read about.
 It’s impossible not to love Nana, the snarky, self-interested street cat.
 He adds a humorous element to an otherwise touching tale.
 It’s funny to read Nana’s running commentary on the actions of humans around him and it offers a refreshing perspective on all the ridiculous things humans do in the presence of cats.
 Why do we assume that a cat’s purr is necessarily a sign of pleasure?
 Perhaps it’s an involuntary reaction that even the meanest cat can’t control.

 Whilst the reader is privileged to hear the thoughts of Nana directly, Satoru, his companion, must interpret them from his feline friend’s actions.
 This duo are somehow a perfect pairing, more so than any other two characters I’ve read about, despite the fact that they are not from the same species and do not speak the same language.
 There’s something very human about their relationship and I could not imagine one without the other.